SamWalker++: recommendation with informative sampling strategy: Related work

 Another strategy for efficient recommendation is memorization strategy.
-When learning a recommendation model from implicit feedback, \cite{hu2008collaborative,he2016fast,bayer2017generic,chen2020fast,chen2019an,chen2020efficient} propose to memorize some important intermediate variables so that the massive repeated computation can be avoided.
+When learning a recommendation model from implicit feedback, Some works \cite{hu2008collaborative,he2016fast,bayer2017generic,chen2020fast} propose to memorize some important intermediate variables so that the massive repeated computation can be avoided.
 However, these strategies are just suitable for the model with K-separable property and L2 loss function.
 In fact, more flexible loss functions(e.g. cross-entropy loss), confidence weights and neural network structure (e.g. NCF, LightGCN) have been validated achieving better performance.

 \textbf{Social recommendation.} Social information has been utilized to improve recommendation performance in recent works.
-These methods mainly assume that connected users will share similar preference \cite{golbeck2009trust,golbeck2006generating,yang2012circle,yao2014modeling,aiello2012friendship}: Sorec \cite{ma2008sorec}, TrustMF \cite{yang2013social}, PSLF \cite{shen2012learning}, jointly factorize rating matrix and trust (social) matrix by sharing a common latent user space; In \cite{ma2009learning,tang2012mtrust,chaney2015probabilistic,bao2014leveraging,wang2017learning,xiao2017learning}, users' feedback is considered as synthetic results of their preference and social influence; \cite{jamali2010matrix,wang2017learning} utilize a social regularization term to constrain user's latent preference close to his trusted friends; \cite{wang2016social,zhao2014leveraging} extend pair-wise BPR framework by further assuming that for all items with negative feedback, a user would prefer the items consumed by their friends over the rest.
+These methods mainly assume that connected users will share similar preference \cite{golbeck2009trust}.
+Sorec \cite{ma2008sorec}, TrustMF \cite{yang2013social}, PSLF \cite{shen2012learning}, jointly factorize rating matrix and trust (social) matrix by sharing a common latent user space; In \cite{chaney2015probabilistic,xiao2017learning}, users' feedback is considered as synthetic results of their preference and social influence; \cite{jamali2010matrix,wang2017learning} utilize a social regularization term to constrain user's latent preference close to his trusted friends; \cite{wang2016social,zhao2014leveraging} extend pair-wise BPR framework by further assuming that for all items with negative feedback, a user would prefer the items consumed by their friends over the rest; \cite{jiawei2018social} also leverage social information to handle non-random missing data.

 Also, there are two recent works claim that comparing with users' preference, users' exposure is more influenced by their social friends (neighbors).
 Thus, \cite{DBLP:conf/aaai/WangZYZ18} and \cite{chen2018modeling} integrate social influence on user's exposure into the generative process of EXMF model.
 However, these two methods need to infer large number of parameters of user's exposure, which will suffer from overfitting and inefficiency problems.